Jacques Rançon: The Perpignan crimes and imprisonment for assault

 Rançon was released from prison on 6 September 1997, after five years and two months.
-Aged 37, he settled in Perpignan in a hotel 100 metres from the station.
+Aged 37, he moved to a hotel 100 metres from Perpignan station.

 On the night of 9 to 10 September, at around midnight, Rançon approached Nadjet Ouatiki, aged 18, on a bridge in Perpignan.
 He grabbed her by the neck and swung her over the railings onto the lawn.
 Nadjet screamed and tried to run away, but Rançon tore off her clothes.
 When he tried to rape her, a car stopped nearby and Rançon run away.
 Nadjet left the scene unharmed.
 She reported the rape, but the investigation came to nothing.

 On the night of 20–21 December, Rançon spotted a 19-year-old student, Mokhtaria Chaïb, on her way to the Cité Universitaire.
 He threw himself at her with a knife and took her to a vacant lot near Perpignan station, forcing her to undress.
 Mokhtaria refused and struggled.
 He tried to rape her, then mutilated her with a knife.
 She died of her wounds, and Rançon skinned her genitals.
 He then took off her shoes to remove any traces of his DNA.
 Rançon put the severed parts into a plastic bag and took the shoes with him, leaving the rest of the body behind.
 He then threw the bag into the nearby sewer and the shoes into the garden of a property.
 The mutilated body was discovered at 8:45 am.
 An investigation into the murder and acts of torture was opened by the Judicial Police.
 According to the autopsy, it took at least an hour to remove Mokhtaria's skin: the killer must have been a skilled surgeon, it was concluded.
 Rançon was not investigated because he had no connection with this profession.
 Instead, the investigation turned to a 49-year-old Peruvian surgeon, Andrés Palomino-Barrios, convicted of multiple frauds.

 Palomino-Barrios was arrested on 22 January 1998 and taken into custody.
 Although he claimed to have been in Spain at the time of the crime, his neighbours refuted his claim, stating that they had seen him in Perpignan at that time and that he had cleaned his van on the morning the body was discovered.
 After questioning, Palomino-Barrios was charged with murder and acts of barbarism and remanded in custody.